ossinova/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Oscar Dyremyhr is a MSc Business Analytics student at BI Norwegian Business School.
 A proactive, energetic, team-oriented and social person aiming to become a skilled business/data analyst.
 He current works for HeltHjem where he uses his creative mind to build awesome solutions to effectively and efficiently visualize, analyze and store data.

+{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}